 Now that we have had a chance to focus strictly on our dailies, it is time to add another level to our foundation routines.

 We started with our daily routines because those are the ones that have the biggest in our lives.
 They also require a little more work.
-That’s part of the reason we start with one life area choose just three things we need to to do daily.
-Today we’re taking that system and expanding it to encompass other need to do items that are important, but don’t need to be done daily.
+That’s part of the reason we start with one life area choose just three things we need to do daily.
+Today we’re taking that system and expanding it to encompass other need-to-do items that are important but don’t need to be done daily.

 Building Onto Your Foundation Routine

 Remember, back in the beginning when I asked you to choose an area of your life you wanted to focus on?
 I included the following printable:

 If you need a refresher about what this printable is and how to use it, check out the post – Where to Start?
 Choosing the Beginning of Your Time Management Journey – it will explain it all.

 For today’s step, I want you to grab your sheet and take a look at your list of tasks, responsibilities, and other things you need to do section.
 Go through your list and highlight or star any tasks that don’t need to be done daily.

 This is a great time to evaluate the frequency in which you feel you should be doing things.
 I’ll use myself as an example.

 In our old home, we only had one small bathroom that four of us had to use.
 I used to give it a quick cleaning every day and then twice a week (or more often, depending) I would deep clean it.
 When we moved into our new home we suddenly had 2 1/2 bathrooms, but I tried to stick to my twice a week deep cleaning routine.

 It took me about three months before I realized that I didn’t need to be deep cleaning them quite that often.
 I adjusted my cleaning schedule to take into consideration our new needs and lifestyle.
 Five days out of the week, I’m the only one home during the day (for most of the year anyway) so I could easily adjust the frequency of my cleanings to fit into the new situation.